preservim/vim-pencil/README.markdown

 * [Vim Training Class - Basic motions and commands][tc] - video tutorial by Shawn Biddle
 * [Vim for Writers][vw] - guide to the basics geared to writers

-Lesser-known plugins that should be of interest to writers:
+Other plugins of specific interest to writers:

+* [tpope/vim-abolish][ab] - easily search for, substitute, and abbreviate multiple variants of a word
-* [tommcdo/vim-exchange][ex] - Easy text exchange operator for Vim
+* [tommcdo/vim-exchange][ex] - easy text exchange operator for Vim

 If you find the _pencil_ plugin useful, check out these others by [@reedes][re]: